Full Paddling Schedule

 SEPTEMBER

-Sep 20th, Wednesday- Somerset Reservoir, Somerset, VT…meet at 8:30, Coffee House, Wilmington, VT (Jct of Rtes 9West & 100 South), or at the CAR-TOP launch area, at the end of the access road, at 9:30.
-This is a large body of water, requiring long distance paddling & subject to strong wind and big waves; NOT a trip for small boats. (songbirds, waterfowl, raptors, beavers, otter, moose, bear, beaches, etc)
+September 13th, Saturday- Somerset Reservoir, Somerset, VT…meet at 8:30, Coffee House, Wilmington, VT (Jct of Rtes 9West & 100South) or in the CAR-TOP launch area, at the very end of the access road, at 9:30.
+This is a large body of water, requiring long distance paddling & subject to strong wind and big waves; NOT a trip for small boats.
+Paddlers with small boats can safely paddle the area near the dam.
+One of the prime paddling spots in all of VT.
+(Songbirds, waterfowl, raptors, beaver, otter, moose, bear(1), etc)(See…BRING)

-Sep 30th, Saturday- Grout Pond, Stratton, VT…meet at 9, Coffee House, Wilmington, VT (Jct of Rtes 9West & 100South), or 10, at the pond (off Rte 100North and Kelly Stand Rd/West Wardsboro-Arlington Road).
-(Fall foliage, waterfowl, raptors, beavers, etc)
+September 21st, Sunday – Grout Pond, Stratton, VT…meet at 9, at the Coffee House in Wilmington, VT (Jct of Rtes 9 West & 100 South), or at 10 at the Pond (off Rte 100North and Kelly Stand Rd/West Wardsboro-Arlington Rd).
+(Fall foliage, waterfowl, raptors, beavers, etc)(See…BRING)

 OCTOBER